 The dock works with a home’s existing 802.11b/g network, so no wireless dongle for the PC is needed.
 It accepts full-size iPods as well as Apple nanos and minis.

-The wireless technology was developed by Silex initially for use in other companies' network printers and print servers intended for enterprise applications.
-The technology also appears in smart Singer-brand sewing machines, which connect wirelessly to a PC's embroidery program to download patterns for automated sewing.
+The wireless technology was developed by Silex initially for use in other companies’ network printers and print servers intended for enterprise applications.
+The technology also appears in smart Singer-brand sewing machines, which can connect wirelessly to a PC’s embroidery program to download embroidery patterns for automated sewing on fabric.

 For the iPod dock, the wireless technology works like this: To achieve remote syncing, users load configuration software on the PC.
 That provides a remote connection when the consumer presses a button on the wiDock.